Flixbox/MyReads/README.md

 ## Development

 While you're running the server, feel free to adjust the files.
 The server files will be updated automatically and you'll see the changes in the browser.

+## Usage

+* You can move books around the different shelves.
+* You can use the search option to search for different books.